Skip to main content

 • monetization

-• “The only difference from modern titles of the same make is that Frogwares hasn't figured out how to monetize it to the extreme with microtransactions and an 'action energy' system.”
+• “The only difference from modern titles of the same make is that Frogwares haven't figured out how to monetize it up the gills with microtransactions and an 'action energy' system.”

 • “In short, it's a rather crude (if not lazy) cash grab, patched together from already made assets, with very unpolished gameplay and a short, boring plot.”